Helen Glover: Honours

 Glover was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to rowing, which she received from Queen Elizabeth II at Windsor Castle on 10 April 2013.

 In August 2012, her Olympic victory was marked by Royal Mail which issued a commemorative postage stamp and painted a post box gold on Quay Street, Penzance (50.1161°N 5.5310°W).

 On 26 June 2013, she was awarded a Blue Peter badge, and on 26 September 2014, she was also awarded a Blue Peter gold badge.

 In August 2013, fuchsia "Helen Glover" was awarded Certificate 8162 by the American Fuchsia Society.
 It was hybridized by W.E.Negus (Ernie) of Hayle Cornwall, and is described as a single flower containing a light violet corolla, a light rose tube and a yellowish white sepal redolent of Cornish ice cream.

 On 27 March 2016, Glover and Stanning presented winners' trophies to the Cambridge men's and Oxford women's crews in the Varsity Boat Races.

 Glover, along with husband Steve Backshall, is an ambassador for The Scout Association.

+Glover was appointed Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for services to rowing.